 Terry told me that while people are fascinated by the way Sammy looks, they can be a little bit leery of his size, especially if they are walking with a smaller dog.
 “Sammy is a ‘marshmallow’ personality both with other dogs and with people,” said Terry.

 Sammy is a social giant and can be found hanging out at Mille-feuille with his owner.
-Terry said they also frequent, “Riverside Park, Maison Kayser, Joseph’s Pharmacy where one of the staff has a big crush on him, and sometimes hit up Housing Works on Columbus, where most of the staff fall all over him.”
+Terry said they also frequent “Riverside Park, Joseph’s Pharmacy where one of the staff has a big crush on him, and sometimes Housing Works on Columbus, where most of the staff fall all over him.”
 If it sounds like Sammy is on the go, that’s because he is.
 Terry advised that all people considering getting a large dog to be prepared for 3 or 4 long walks a day, “not just 15 minutes each.”

 Belle, the Greater Swiss Mountain Dog

 Finally, we have our UWS giant Belle.
 She is a more rare breed, a Greater Swiss Mountain Dog or Swissy, and currently weights 105 pounds.
-She is still young and going to grow larger!
+She is still young and will grow larger!

 “The Greater Swiss Mountain Dog isn’t a common breed so most people are confused about what kind of dog she is.
 Most of the time we are asked if she is a Bernese or some sort of mix, or comment that we must have had a haircut for our Bernese.
 When Belle was younger a lot of people thought she was a beagle mix.
 I was tempted to tell them she was part beagle and part Clydesdale horse.”